-We visited Orlando in February 2020 just before COVID-19 forced the country to shut down for a while.
+We visited the Orlando area in February 2020 just before COVID-19 forced the country to shut down for a while.
 But that’s not the most unusual thing about our trip.
 We didn’t visit any of the major theme parks.
 Not one.
 Now, we did get close, which I will talk about later.

 It’s not because we are older.
 It’s not even because we are cheap.
 It’s not because we have anything against the major theme parks.

 So here’s our reason: There is so much more in Orlando and the surrounding area to see.
 We had six full days there and while I worked my remote job for part of all of them, we still had time to get out and explore.
-And I can tell you, we didn’t see everything we wanted to see in Orlando and Central Florida and we will be back.
+And I can tell you, we didn’t see everything we wanted to see in Orlando area and Central Florida and we will be back.

 Where we stayed